bsronald2/Mobile_Web_Automation/README.md

 To develop the framework Java programming language was used.
 Programs that are written in Java shows to be faster than other programming languages like Python.
 Moreover, Java is widely used in commercial applications rather than others.

 The web page automated was: https://www.babbel.com/

-*Note:*
+- One `Scenario Outline` was developed for Android web-browser.
+Path: `resources/features/web/WebTest.feature`
+- One `Scenario` was automated for the native Android app.
+Path: `src/test/resources/features/mobile/MobileTest.feature`

+**Note:**
 This framework was developed and tested on **Windows 10** OS.

 ### **Installation**